pinecoders/pinecoders.github.io/resources/README.md

 From the Pine Editor: choose *New* and select from the list of built-in scripts to bring up its Pine source.

-[TV Blog Posts on Pine](https://www.tradingview.com/blog/en/category/market-analysis/pine/): a selection of TV blog posts related to Pine.
+[TV blog posts on Pine](https://www.tradingview.com/blog/en/category/market-analysis/pine/): a selection of TV blog posts related to Pine.

 [Pine Script chat](https://www.tradingview.com/chat/#BfmVowG1TZkKO235): this is the TV chat dedicated to Pine.
 You can also access it from the Public Chats icon in TV.
 A useful chatroom where budding Pine scripters share and solve one another’s problems.
 When posting code in the chat, you can use the [pine] and [/pine] tags.